OSU-AIMS/RoPE-S3D/README.md

 **For prediction-specific documentation please see [PREDICTION.md](PREDICTION.md).**

-This tool uses Artifical Intelligence (AI), specifically image segmentation algorithms provided by [PixelLib](https://github.com/ayoolaolafenwa/PixelLib), to predict robot joint angles.
+This tool uses Artificial Intelligence (AI), specifically image segmentation algorithms provided by [PixelLib](https://github.com/ayoolaolafenwa/PixelLib), to predict robot joint angles.

-This is acomplished by segmenting the robot and each of its joints from an RGBD (3-D) image. *With a known camera pose realtive to the robot*, these segmented sections of the image can be compared to a 3-D rendering of the robot in any possible pose.
+This is accomplished by segmenting the robot and each of its joints from an RGBD (3-D) image. *With a known camera pose relative to the robot*, these segmented sections of the image can be compared to a 3-D rendering of the robot in any possible pose.

 An error function can be defined, quantitatively comparing these images based on visual and depth-based similarity.
 For any given input, this characterizes loss as a function of the rendered pose of the robot.

 Traversing this loss to find minima therefore enables the depicted robot pose to be estimated.

-The afforementioned 3D Rendering is done via [Pyrender](https://github.com/mmatl/pyrender), with forward kinematics handled by [Klamp't](https://github.com/krishauser/Klampt).
+The aforementioned 3D Rendering is done via [Pyrender](https://github.com/mmatl/pyrender), with forward kinematics handled by [Klamp't](https://github.com/krishauser/Klampt).